VictoriaKGN/RecipE/ARCHITECTURE.md

 - Contains login credentials for each user

 ## Application
+#### Main
+- Used to tell the rest of the app where to reach the database

 #### Services
 - Used to maintain a singleton instance of each HSQL persistence while running the app